jishnu1018/LiftFund/README.md

-# 🪙 FundFlow — Decentralized Crowdfunding Platform
+#  LIFTFUND — Decentralized Crowdfunding Platform

-FundFlow is a decentralized crowdfunding platform built on Ethereum blockchain.
+LIFTFUND is a decentralized crowdfunding platform built on Ethereum blockchain.
 It allows users to create fundraising campaigns, contribute with crypto donations, and track campaign performance — securely and transparently on-chain.

 ---